 Follow the trail uphill following the signs to Lake McKenzie.
-At the ridge top veer right and follow the track (downhill) t a junction (400 metres) with bollards and a track marker (B).
-Turn right following the fire trail to Dundonga Creek (3.3km) and then uphill to the crossing of Cornwell Break Road (C).
+At the ridge top veer right and follow the track (downhill) to a junction (400 metres) with bollards and a track marker (B).
+Turn right following the fire trail to Dundonga Creek (3.3km) and then uphill to the crossing of Cornwells Break Road (C).

 Cross the road and follow marked walking track to junction of Sleeper Hill Fire Trail.
 The climb up Sleeper Hill is long, but gentle.
 On the southern descent, cross Lake Wabby Road (D).

-Follow the fire trail to the Northern Road (E).
+Follow the fire trail to Northern Road (E).
 Cross the road (as indicated by the trail markers) and follow the walking track to Lake McKenzie Road (F).
-Turn right and follow the road uphill for 20metres before turning left through the boom gate.
+Turn right and follow the road uphill for 20 metres before turning left through the boom gate.

 Follow the lake side track to the picnic area (G) or walk to the beach.
 To walk the beach cross from the road to the beach on one of the beach tracks.
 Turn south (right).
 You have two beaches to explore, which are linked by a short boardwalk.
 Mid-way along the second beach a path leads back to the picnic area (G) and amenities.